 How is Hypothyroidism Treated?

-Typically hypothyroidism is treated with a thyroid hormone supplement, levothyroxine.
+Typically, hypothyroidism is treated with a thyroid hormone supplement, levothyroxine.
 While being treated for hypothyroidism using T4, you may experience slight to moderate weight loss.
-Hypothyroidism can cause low T3 and T4 levels, and high TSH levels and weight gain, which can be prevented, stopped or otherwise reversed using T4.
+Hypothyroidism can cause low T3 and T4 levels, high TSH levels and weight gain, which can be prevented, stopped or otherwise reversed using T4.

 However, once the condition has been treated and T3/T4 levels have resumed to the normal range, your capacity to lose or gain weight is pretty much the same as someone without thyroid issues.
 Also, you must watch out for the side effects of thyroid hormone therapy, such as appetite increase, bone mass loss, muscle wasting, or heart problems.

 The thyroid gland is a master of metabolism, responsible for making, storing, and releasing thyroid hormones that travel throughout the body.
 T3 and T4 play a big role in controlling the speed of metabolism and may affect the way cells use calories for energy.
 In a healthy person, the thyroid gland works in conjunction with the pituitary gland and hypothalamus to keep thyroid hormone levels in check.